Makespan Trade-offs for Visiting Triangle Edges: Preliminary Results

 For the specifics of the optimal trajectory, we need some additional terminology.
 When $\angle A \geq \pi/3$, we define the concept of its \emph{optimal bouncing subcone}, which is defined as a cone of angle $3\angle A - \pi$ and tip $A$, so that $\angle A$ and the subcone have the same angle bisector.
 When $\angle A=\pi/3$, then the optimal bouncing subcone is a ray with tip $A$ that coincides with the angle bisector of $\angle A$.
 Whenever $\angle A < \pi/3$ we define its optimal bouncing subcone as the degenerate empty cone.

 \begin{observation} If $P$ is in the optimal bouncing subcone of $\angle A$, then $d(P,\{AB,AC\}) = \norm{PA}$. \end{observation}

 \begin{proof} Consider a line passing through $A$ that is perpendicular to $AC'$ that intersects $BC$ at $Q$ (see Figure~\ref{fig: Visit2Edges-ii}).
 Consider also a line passing through $A$ that is perpendicular to $AB'$ that intersects $BC$ at $R$.
 Then, the cone with tip $A$ and angle $\angle QAR$ is the optimal bouncing subcone of $\angle A$.
-By construction, for any point $P$ within the subcone, we have that $d(P,AB')=d(P,AC')=\norm{PA}$, so combined with~\eqref{equa: cost 2 edges}, the claim follows. \end{proof}
+Let $P$ be a point within the subcone.
+By construction, the projection of $P$ onto the line defined by points $A,C'$ falls outside the line segment $AC'$, and similarly for points $A,B'$.
+Therefore, for any point $P$ within the subcone, we have that $d(P,AB')=d(P,AC')=\norm{PA}$, so combined with~\eqref{equa: cost 2 edges}, the claim follows. \end{proof}

 For a point $P\in \triangle ABC$ outside the optimal bouncing subcone of $\angle A$, we define the (two) \emph{optimal bouncing points $M,N$ of the ordered $[AB,AC]$ visitation} as follows.
 Let $P'$ be the projection of $P$ onto $AC'$.
 Then, $M$ is the intersection of $PP'$ with $AB$ and $N$ is the projection of $M$ onto $AC$.
 Note that equivalently, $M,N$ are determined uniquely by requiring that (i) $\angle BMP = \angle NMA$, and (ii) $\angle ANM = \pi/2$.